-Once you have completed the steps in this post, you’ll be able to use my Access Manager with Docker and Docker Compose cookbook to explore Docker concepts and configure Access Manager on Docker.
+Once you have completed the steps in this post, you’ll be able to use my Verify Access with Docker and Docker Compose cookbook (on the IBM Security Learning Academy) to explore Docker concepts and configure Access Manager on Docker.

-Subsequent blog posts will expand on the environment build here to explore orchestration technologies such as Kubernetes and Helm Charts.
+Subsequent blog posts expand on the environment built here to explore orchestration technologies such as Kubernetes and OpenShift.

 For my environment, I used a virtual machine running under VMWare but you could use a different hypervisor or a physical machine.
 For my virtual machine I used these settings: